Paris turned into battle zone as "Yellow Vest" protests escalate

 Some peaceful protesters held up a slogan reading, “Macron, stop treating us like idiots!”

-Macron, who is at the G20 leaders summit in Argentina, on Tuesday said he understood the anger of voters outside France’s big cities over the squeeze fuel prices have put on households.
+Macron on Tuesday said he understood the anger of voters outside France’s big cities over the squeeze fuel prices have put on households.
 But he insisted he would not be bounced into changing policy by “thugs”.

 Despite the unrest that has accompanied the protests, the “yellow vests” have widespread public support, even in the cities.